gal-dahan/Gal-Dahan/README.md

 ### 💬 About Me
 Interacting with computers has been my passion ever since I was a young kid. since I downloaded Softwares and games but mostly Clone Script.
-When I edited , designed and translated I fell in ❤️ in code and websites.
+When I edited , designed and translated I fell  ❤️ in code and websites.
 Since then I am constantly learning and developing my skills in this field. 👨‍💻
 <details>
 <summary> 📈 My GitHub Stats</summary>